This 24Genetics Health Report could make a real difference in your wellbeing.

-This test is based on different genetic studies that are internationally recognised and accepted by the scientific community.
+This test is based on different genetic studies that are internationally recognized and accepted by the scientific community.
 There are certain scientific organizations and databases where studies are published when there exists a certain level of consensus.
 Our genetic tests are carried out by applying these studies to our customers’ genetic information.
 Below you can see some of these studies used in this genetic test.

 - Ahmed S et al; Newly discovered breast cancer susceptibility loci on 3p24 and 17q23; Nat Genet; 2009 May;41(5):585-90.

 - Cox A et al; A common coding variant in CASP8 disassociated with breast cancer risk; Nat Genet; 2007 Mar;39(3):352-8.

 - Dickson C et al; Tyrosine kinase signaling in breast cancer: fibroblast growth factors and their receptors; Breast Cancer Res; 2000;2(3):191-6.

 - Easton DF et al; Genome-wide association study identifies novel breast cancer susceptibility loci; Nature; 2007 Jun28;447(7148):1087-93.

 - Libioulle C et al; Novel Crohn disease locus identified by genome-wide association maps to a gene desert on 5p13.1 and modulates expression of PTGER4; PLoS Genet; 2007 Apr 20;3(4):e58.